Column Mappings (SQL Server Import and Export Wizard)

 Use the Column Mappings dialog box to edit transformation parameters.

 You do not have to copy all the columns in a table when you select the Table Copy option.
 Select <ignore> in the Destination column of this dialog box for columns that you want to skip.

-To learn more about this wizard, see Creating Packages Using the SQL Server Import and Export Wizard.
-To learn about the options for starting the wizard, as well as the permissions required to run the wizard successfully, see How to: Start the SQL Server Import and Export Wizard.
+To learn more about this wizard, see SQL Server Import and Export Wizard.
+To learn about the options for starting the wizard, as well as the permissions required to run the wizard successfully, see Run the SQL Server Import and Export Wizard.

 Identifies the selected source table, view, or query.

 Identifies the selected destination table, view, or query.

 Specify whether to create the destination table if it does not already exist.